Aesthisia/LLMinator/README.md

 | --port           | 7860      | Launch gradio with given server port                                        |
 | --share          | False     | This generates a public shareable link that you can send to anybody         |

-### WebSocket Generate API
+### Connect to WebSocket for generation

-The `/generate` API route enables real-time text generation by allowing you to submit prompts and receive responses.
+Connect to [ws://localhost:7861/](ws://localhost:7861/) for real-time text generation.
+Submit prompts and receive responses through the websocket connection.

-**Local Testing:**

-Run `uvicorn main:app --reload`<br/>
-Connect to `ws://localhost:8000/generate`

-**Testing on Any Machine:**

-Run `uvicorn main:app --reload --host 0.0.0.0 --port 8000`<br/>
-Use `ws://your-ip:8000/generate` (replace with your IP)

 **Integration with Frontends:**

-The provided `example/index.html` demonstrates basic usage of the generate API.
+The provided `example/index.html` demonstrates basic usage of text generation through websocket connection.
 You can integrate it with any frontend framework like React.js

 ## Installation and Development Tips